 "Gah!" yelled Jim Brass as they went off the side of an embankment.

 The car flipped.
-Willoughby and Jim Brass leapt out the car doors just in time as the vehicle went up in a burst of flames.
+Willoughby and Jim Brass leapt out the car doors just in time.
+The vehicle exploded into flames behind them.

 "My car!"
-Brass moaned as he gazed at the flames.
+Brass moaned as he gazed at the burning wreckage.

 "You know what this means, don't you, old bean?" said Willoughby.
 He was dusting off his knees, none the worse for wear.